Descendants of Queen Victoria: Princess Alice

 Alice and Louis's second daughter, Princess Elisabeth of Hesse and by Rhine, married, in 1884, the Russian Grand Duke Sergei Alexandrovich, the fifth son of Tsar Alexander II and Empress Maria Alexandrovna, and younger brother of the then reigning Tsar Alexander III.
-They had no children, but were foster parents to Grand Duchess Maria Pavlovna and Grand Duke Dmitri Pavlovich, children to Sergei's youngest brother Grand Duke Paul Alexandrovich of Russia.
-Following Sergei's assassination in 1905, she eventually became a nun and was killed by the Bolsheviks on 18 July 1918.
+They had no children, but were the foster parents to Grand Duchess Maria Pavlovna and Grand Duke Dmitri Pavlovich, children of Sergei's youngest brother, Grand Duke Paul Alexandrovich of Russia.
+Following Sergei's assassination in February 1905, she eventually became a nun and was killed by the Bolsheviks on 18 July 1918.
 She was canonized by the Russian Orthodox Church Outside of Russia in 1981 and in 1992 by the Moscow Patriarchate.

-Prince Ernest Louis became Ernest Louis, Grand Duke of Hesse, upon his father's death in 1892.
-He married his first cousin, Princess Victoria Melita of Saxe-Coburg and Gotha (1876-1936) in 1894, and had one daughter, Princess Elisabeth of Hesse who died of typhoid fever, aged eight.
-The couple were divorced 21 December 1901.
-The Grand Duke married for a second time to Princess Eleonore of Solms-Hohensolms-Lich (1871–1937), and had two sons: Georg Donatus, Hereditary Grand Duke of Hesse who married Princess Cecilie of Greece, a sister of Prince Philip, Duke of Edinburgh, and had issue, and Prince Louis of Hesse and by Rhine.
+Prince Ernest Louis became Ernest Louis, Grand Duke of Hesse, upon his father's death in March 1892.
+He married his first cousin, Princess Victoria Melita of Saxe-Coburg and Gotha (1876-1936), in April 1894, and had one daughter, Princess Elisabeth of Hesse who died of typhoid fever, aged 8.
+The couple were divorced on 21 December 1901.
+The Grand Duke married for a second time to Princess Eleonore of Solms-Hohensolms-Lich (1871–1937), and had two sons: Georg Donatus, Hereditary Grand Duke of Hesse who married Princess Cecilie of Greece and Denmark, sister of Prince Philip, Duke of Edinburgh, and had issue, and Prince Louis of Hesse and by Rhine.

 Princess Alix of Hesse, the youngest surviving child of the Grand Ducal pair, became the last Empress of All the Russias through her marriage to Nicholas II of Russia in 1894.
-They had five children: four girls, the Grand Duchesses Olga, Tatiana, Maria, and Anastasia, and one boy, the Tsarevich Alexei, who was a haemophiliac.
-The Russian Imperial Family was executed on 17 July 1918 by Bolsheviks.
+They had five children: four daughters, the Grand Duchesses Olga, Tatiana, Maria, and Anastasia, and one son, the Tsarevich Alexei, who was a haemophiliac.
+The Russian Imperial Family was murdered on 17 July 1918 by Bolsheviks.
 The entire family was canonized by the Russian Orthodox church in 2000.